-Overview: We believe the two major collections of teaching given to us by the first-century Apostles of Jesus Christ: The Proclamation (called kerygma) and The Teaching (called didache).
+Overview: We believe the two major collections of teaching given to us by the Apostles: The Proclamation (called kerygma) and The Teaching (called didache).

 Jesus Christ defines what we believe.
 He Himself is the greatest and most complete revelation of God (Hebrews 1:1-4), so we must diligently study the record of His life and teaching — the Bible — and base our belief system on that rather than the ever-changing, popular opinions of man (1 Corinthians 1:18-31).

 The way we study the Bible is also important.
 What we believe is based on “biblical” theology rather than “systematic” theology.
 Simply put, biblical theology is letting the Scriptures speak for themselves — seeking to discern what the writers of the Bible emphasized and what they didn’t.
 Systematic theology is the attempt to understand what the writers said about various subjects.
 Both are important, but we believe — as many others believe — that it is crucial to begin with biblical theology so we accurately represent the original intent of the authors and avoid taking their writing out of context.